A week in West SikkimItinerary Code : LS517

 After an early breakfast, visit Rayong Viewpoint, a popular Sunrise viewpoint about 8 km from Ravangla, which offers a panoramic vista of the surrounding landscape.
 Drive further to Temi Tea Estate.
 Situated about 30 km from Ravangla town, it is the only Tea garden in the state of Sikkim.

 Also, visit Samdruptse Statue.
 It is the tallest statue of Guru Padmasambhava, one of the founding fathers of Tibetan Buddhism.
-The massive figure overlooks the city of Namchi, glittering in its splendour when the sun’s rays fall on its gilded surface.
-It is perched atop Samdruptse Hill, also known as the wish fulfilling hill.
+The massive figure overlooks the city of Namchi, glittering in its splendor when the sun’s rays fall on its gilded surface.
+It is perched atop Samdruptse Hill, also known as the wish-fulfilling hill.
 It is the perfect place for clicking photos.
 Back to your hotel in Ravangla for a free evening.
 Car service from 9 AM to 4.30 PM.
 Overnight at Ravangla.